LukeGrahamLandry/franca/devlog.md

 run_rsync; fswatch -o . | while read f; do run_rsync; done
 ```
 eventually should write my own with CoreServices/fsevents but also i don't care that much yet.
+- internet says arm SVC wants syscall number in r8 but breakpoint on write() reveals it's r16 on macos.

 ## (Feb 21/22)